thucvinguyen/final-be/README.md

 As a user, I can view my meal history to track my nutrition intake over time.
 As a user, I can edit the details of a meal, such as name or nutrition content.
 As a user, I can delete meals from my meal history if necessary.

 ---

-## Social

-As a user, I can follow or connect with other users to see their workouts, meals, and progress.
-As a user, I can add other workouts or meals to my list or leave an inspired emoji to their posts.

----